Care & Protection Fact Sheets

 The Children’s Court of New South Wales hears children’s care and protection cases.
 You will often hear these referred to as “care matters”.
 The Children’s Court also deals with criminal law cases with children under the age of 18 however these generally sit in a...read more

 There are several principles and objects of the Care & Protection Act.
-If you are interested in reading more about the Act, we will refer you to another fact sheet that details where you can download information from the internet or you can request a copy from our...read more
+If you are interested in reading more about the Act, we will refer you to another fact sheet that details about Family mediation and etc. where you can download information from the internet or...read more

 If you find yourself before the Children’s Court in respect to an Application, it is likely that documents have been served on you.
 There are several stages to Court proceedings and several options available in Court proceedings in the care and protection area.
 If...read more